Divorce granted abroad

 Finnish citizens living in Sweden

-The Swedish authorities notify the Finnish Population Information System of the divorce through official channels.
-If the person is a citizen of both Finland and Sweden, Sweden considers the person to be its own citizen only and will not forward the information.
-Persons with dual citizenship therefore have to submit the notifications themselves.
+The Swedish authorities automatically send information about a divorce to Finland when it concerns a Finnish citizen.
+If you are a citizen of both Finland and Sweden, Sweden considers you to be a Swedish citizen only and will not forward the information.
+Persons with dual citizenship therefore have to submit the notification themselves.

 Do the following